arenaxr/apriltag-js-standalone/README.md

 ## Detector API

-The C detector documentation is automatically deployed [here](https://conix-center.github.io/apriltag-js-standalone/docs/).
-The detector calls are documented in [apriltag_js.c](https://conix-center.github.io/apriltag-js-standalone/docs/apriltag__js_8h.html) A usage example can be seen in [atagjs_example](src/atagjs_example.c).
+The C detector documentation is [here](https://conix-center.github.io/apriltag-js-standalone/docs/files.html).
+The detector calls are documented in [apriltag_js.c](https://conix-center.github.io/apriltag-js-standalone/docs/apriltag__js_8h.html).
+A usage example can be found at [atagjs_example](src/atagjs_example.c).

 When running in a browser, the C code is compiled to WASM and wrapped by the javascript class [Apriltag](html/apriltag.js) using emscripten's [cwrap()](https://emscripten.org/docs/api_reference/preamble.js.html#cwrap).
 The detector C calls are private to the **[Apriltag](html/apriltag.js)** class, which exposes the following calls: